Labor policy in the Philippines: Labor force

 With this large pool of available workers, the Philippines has more than 38 million people that belong to the labor force which is one of the largest in the world almost making it to the top ten notwithstanding a relatively mediocre participation rate of 64.5%.
 The labor force has consistently grown by an average 2% for the past three years.
 This labor force is dominated by people that have an educational attainment below the tertiary level which make up 71%.

 Employment

-As of 2011, the labor force totaled approximately 40 million workers.
+As of 2011, the labor force is approximately 40 million workers.
 As of 2020, the labor force participation rate was 57%, a relatively large percentage that belongs to the upper-third in the world ranking.
 The Philippines ranks relatively low in its employed worker-to-GDP ratio with only $8,260 which hints about the country's productivity issues.
 Nevertheless, this GDP per employed worker has been growing by an average of 3% over the last decade.

 Most of these employed workers are in the field of Services (50%), followed by Agriculture (34%) and Industry (15%) with the lowest share.
 There has been a considerable employment growth in each of the Services and Industry sector of about 4% since 2009 while employment in the Agricultural sector has been fluctuating.
 A large portion of these employed workers are salary/wage workers and then followed by self-employed.

+The share of the Philippine labor force employed in agriculture declined from over 40% in 1991 to less than 25% in 2019.
+During the same period, employment in the service sector became the largest contributor to the workforce, accounting for over 60% by 2022.
+The industry sector also experienced moderate growth, rising from approximately 15% in 1991 to over 20% in 2022, reflecting the country’s shift toward urbanization and industrialization.
+This decline in agricultural employment emphasizes the movement of labor toward service and industry-based jobs, alongside a reduction in rural-based work opportunities.
+These trends demonstrate the changes of the Philippine employment over time.
+Additionally, the share of GDP contributed by the Philippine agriculture sector declined significantly from over 25% in the 1960s to below 10% by 2022.
+This decrease aligns with the reduction in agricultural employment, as the economy transitioned toward industry and services.
+This drop shows a broad shift in the economy, where work is valued more in non-agricultural sectors.

+In 2025, the Philippine government launched the Trabaho Para sa Bayan (TPB) Plan 2025–2034, a 10-year national labor and employment strategy aimed at generating quality jobs, strengthening workforce competitiveness, and aligning employment programs with long-term development goals.